 In an effort to do our bit towards resolving a part of this problem, we are working with more than 8,000 children in Andhra Pradesh, Orissa and Bihar.
 The interventions are simple but can make all the difference.
 We motivate the families, create awareness around the ills of child labour and child marriage.
 Also make them aware about importance of hygiene, health and education.
 We also facilitate for child immunization.

-Objective of the program is to provide Career Counseling and guidance to 21,000 Girl students in 200+ Schools in Patiala district of Punjab, Jaipur and Alwar district of Rajasthan and Rewari district of Haryana.
+Career EduConnect programme provides career counselling and guidance to students so that they can understand what career they may choose that would help them not only do well but excel in the chosen career.
+Career Counselling and guidance session has been given 21,000 students in 200+ Schools in Patiala district of Punjab, Jaipur and Alwar district of Rajasthan and Rewari district of Haryana.

 Scholarship to Students